Danny Kirwan: Return of Peter Green

-Fleetwood commented later that jamming and improvising a show each night "made for an interesting six weeks, because not once did we take the stage knowing what the set was going to be."
-In later years, bassist John McVie would remember that kind of performing as "invigorating", but at the time, he said, "We were scared stiff.
-We would go on stage every night, look at the audience and not have a clue what we were going to play."
-The band's jamming was received enthusiastically by the American audiences and Fleetwood recalled, "The whole act seemed to go down pretty well.
-We were always called back for encores."

-Once they got into their stride, Kirwan is reported to have felt annoyed and overshadowed because Green was taking a leading role in their guitar playing.
+Once the band got into their stride, Kirwan is reported to have felt annoyed and overshadowed because Green was taking a leading role in their guitar playing.
 After one show at which Fleetwood Mac were the headliners, he is said to have thrown a bottle of beer over Green in the dressing room.
 Green's biographer Martin Celmins said Green had not been trying to put Kirwan down. "[Peter] just played around him, trying to egg him on, but Danny didn't have the fire or the skills of improvisation, so he got very frustrated."

 The final concert of the tour was in New York on Saturday 27 March 1971, the second of two nights at the Rock Pile on Long Island.
-Until then Green had kept a relatively low profile, but in his last ever performance with Fleetwood Mac, he and the band "took the place by storm" with a four-hour improvised version of "Black Magic Woman".
+Until then Green had kept a relatively low profile, but in his last ever performance with Fleetwood Mac, he and Kirwan and the band "took the place by storm" with a four-hour improvised version of "Black Magic Woman".
 Promoter Bill Graham almost started a riot when he tried to end the show at midnight and Green finally ran out of ideas at 4am.
-Fleetwood reflected later that, in the end, the tour had been a success and those six weeks were the most lucrative run they had ever had.